10 – Cool The Engines

 # 5 – Don’t Look Back

-One of the most eagerly anticipated follow up albums in rock and roll history was Boston’s second album Don’t Look Back.
+Boston’s second album, Don’t Look Back, was one of the most eagerly anticipated follow-up albums in rock and roll history.
 It took two years between their debut album and their sophomore release.
-In modern times, that may not be too big a deal since most artists release albums in the current period every two to four years.
-However, in the 1970’s most record contracts had band’s releasing records every six months to a year.
-Elton John released incredible albums every six months and singles in between.
-When Don’t Look Back was finally released, most fans were happy with the albums title track and lead single.
-However, the rest of the album was not as strong as their debut, although it was still a very good rock record.
-Sadly, it would be the last great Boston album.
+In modern times, this may not be a significant issue, as most artists release albums in the current period every two to four years.
+However, in the 1970s, most record contracts required bands to release records every six months to a year.
+Elton John released incredible albums every six months, along with singles in between.

 # 4 – Smokin’

 “Smokin’ was released on the band’s debut album.
 The song contains one of our favorite rock and roll organ solos of all time.
+This one would become one of the most-played album tracks on FM radio in the 1970s.
 This was such a killer song on an album filled with killer songs.
+The metal band Anthrax released a cover version of the music that sounded remarkably close to the original, right down to the organ solo, guitar lick, and vocals.
+However, they added a touch of their own Anthrax-style grooves to the song.
+It’s worth checking out.

 # 3 – Foreplay/Long Time